louisameline/tooltipster-follower/README.md

 # tooltipster-follower

 Follower is a [Tooltipster](http://iamceege.github.io/tooltipster/) plugin to make tooltips follow the cursor.
+MIT license.

 Installation
 ------------